10 Communication Skills for Your Life and Career Success

 How to improve your communication skills

-With experience and practice, you can learn and improve on communication skills.
+With experience and practice, you can learn and improve your communication skills.
 Start by identifying your strengths and then practice and develop those areas.

-- Ask a close friend or colleague for constructive criticism.
-It can be hard to know how you are perceived as a communicator.
-To get an objective opinion, ask a trusted friend for their honest feedback.
+Ask a close friend or colleague for constructive feedback: To get an objective opinion, ask a trusted friend for their honest feedback.
 Understanding your areas of improvement for communication can help you identify what to focus on.

-- Practice improving communication habits.
-Many communication skills are habits you have developed over time.
-You can improve those skills by practicing new habits that make you a better communicator.
-That might include being more responsive to communications when they are sent, reminding yourself to give eye contact, practicing giving positive feedback and asking questions in conversations.
+Practice improving communication habits: You can improve those skills by practicing new habits that make you a better communicator.
+That might include being more responsive to communications, reminding yourself to give eye contact, practicing giving positive feedback and asking questions in conversations.

-- Seek opportunities to communicate.
-Seek out opportunities both on and off the job that require you to use communication skills.
-This will help you keep good skills fresh while also allowing you the opportunity to practice new skills.
+Seek opportunities to communicate: Seek out opportunities both on and off the job that require you to use communication skills.
+This may help you keep good skills fresh while also allowing you the opportunity to practice new skills.

 Communicating effectively in the workplace

-While there are several communication skills you will use in different scenarios, there are a few ways you can be an effective communicator at work:
+While there are several communication skills you may use in different scenarios, there are a few ways you can be an effective communicator at work:

-- Be clear and concise.
 Making your message as easy to consume as possible reduces the chance of misunderstandings, speeds up projects and helps others quickly understand your goals.
 Instead of speaking in long, detailed sentences, practice reducing your message down to its core meaning.
-While providing context is helpful, it is best to give the most necessary information when trying to communicate your idea, instruction or message.
+While providing context is helpful, it's best to give the most necessary information when trying to communicate your idea, instruction or message.

-- Practice empathy.
 Understanding your colleague's feelings, ideas and goals can help you when communicating with them.
 For example, you might need help from other departments to get a project started.
-If they are not willing to help or have concerns, practicing empathy can help you position your message in a way that addresses their apprehension.
+If they're not willing to help or have concerns, practicing empathy can help you position your message in a way that addresses their apprehension.

-- Assert yourself.
-At times, it is necessary to be assertive to reach your goals whether you are asking for a raise, seeking project opportunities or resisting an idea you don't think will be beneficial.
-While presenting with confidence is an important part of the workplace, you should always be respectful in conversation.
-Keeping an even tone and providing sound reasons for your assertions will help others be receptive to your thoughts.
+At times, it's necessary to be assertive to reach your goals whether you're asking for a raise, seeking project opportunities or resisting an idea you don't think is going to be beneficial.
+While presenting with confidence is an important part of the workplace, always be respectful in conversation.
+Keeping an even tone and providing sound reasons for your assertions may help others be receptive to your thoughts.

-- Be calm and consistent.
-When there is a disagreement or conflict, it can be easy to bring emotion into your communications.
-It is important to remain calm when communicating with others in the workplace.
-Be aware of your body language by not crossing your arms or rolling your eyes.
-Maintaining consistent body language and keeping an even tone of voice can help you reach a conclusion peacefully and productively.
+When there's a disagreement or conflict, it can be easy to bring emotion into your communications.
+Remain calm when communicating with others in the workplace.
+Maintain a calm attitude and keep an even tone of voice so you can reach a conclusion peacefully and productively.